-The State Agency Buy Recycled Campaign (SABRC) is a joint effort between the California Department of Resources Recycling and Recovery (CalRecycle) and the Department of General Services (DGS) to implement State law requiring State agencies and the Legislature to purchase recycled-content products (RCP) and track those purchases.
-It complements the efforts of the Integrated Waste Management Act (Public Resources Code 4000 et al), which was enacted to reduce the amount of waste going to California’s landfills.
-An Annual Report detailing state agencies’ annual RCP purchase is due to CalRecycle by October 31 of each year.
+The State Agency Buy Recycled Campaign (SABRC) is a joint effort between CalRecycle and the Department of General Services (DGS) to implement state laws requiring state agencies and the Legislature to purchase recycled-content products (RCP) and track those purchases.
+It complements the intent of the Integrated Waste Management Act (AB 939, Sher, Chapter 1095, Statutes of 1989 and Public Resources Code 4000 et al), which was enacted to reduce the amount of waste going to California’s landfills.
+An annual report detailing state agencies’ annual RCP purchase is due to CalRecycle by October 31 of each year.

-This bill would require each state agency to ensure that at least 75 percent of reportable purchases are recycled products on and after January 1, 2020, except for paint, antifreeze, and tires, which would remain at the 50 percent requirement.
+- Public Contract Code Sections 12203 and 12211 (AB 2675, Lowenthal.
+State agency: public contracts.): On and after January 1, 2020, this bill requires each state agency to ensure that at least 75 percent of the total purchases under the reportable categories contain recycled-content products meeting the minimum percentage content, except for paint, antifreeze, and tires, which would remain at the 50 percent requirement.